Universal Mott quantum criticality in a modified periodic Anderson model: RESULTS

-Since our model undergoes a continuous Mott transition, we expect a similar quantum critical scaling in the electrical resistivity.
-Here, we perform the scaling analysis at a fixed inter-orbital coupling $t_\perp$, while varying the Hubbard interaction $U$.
-Fig.~\ref{fig:dc_resistivity_scaling} shows the scaled resistivity $\rho^{\text{DC}}(T)/\rho^{\text{DC}}_c(T)$ as a function of the scaled temperature $T/T_0$ for different values of $U$.
-Here we choose a straight line, $U^*(T)$ above the QCP as a Widom line\cite{eisenlohr2019mott}.
 The scaling temperature \(T_0\) exhibits a power-law dependence, characterized by an exponent of approximately \(\nu z_{\text{met}} = 0.76\) on the metallic side and \(\nu z_{\text{ins}} = 0.66\) on the insulating side, as shown in the inset of Fig.~\ref{fig:dc_resistivity_scaling}.
-The disparity in the exponents across the two sides may originate from the choice of the Widom line, as discussed by Eisenlohr et al.\cite{eisenlohr2019mott}, who reported $\nu z\in(0.5,0.8)$ for different Widom line definitions in the SBHM.
+The disparity in the exponents across the two sides may originate from the choice of the Widom line, as discussed by Eisenlohr et al.~\cite{eisenlohr2019mott}, who reported $\nu z\in(0.5,0.8)$ for different Widom line definitions in the SBHM.
 Our results for the MPAM fall within this range, indicating that the critical scaling of the MPAM is consistent with that of the SBHM.

 This finding suggests that the MPAM and SBHM may belong to the same universality class.
 Consistent with this interpretation, experimental studies on systems exhibiting either first-order or continuous Mott transitions report critical exponents within these bounds.
-Therefore, the MPAM can be regarded as a prototypical model for exploring genuine Mott quantum criticality.
+Therefore, the MPAM can be regarded as a prototypical model for exploring Mott quantum criticality.